Hyvi/hyvi.github.io/content/zh/docs/architecture/2020-11-06-prometheus-practise.md

 An  Operator is  software that encodes this domain knowledge and extends the kubernetes API through the third party resources mechanism, enabling users to create, configure, and manage applications.

+ Operator 与 Controller 区别在于：<br /> a Controller with the following characteristics qualify as an operator : <br /> 1.
+Contains workload-specific knowledge <br /> 2.
+Manages workload lifecycle <br /> 3.
+Offers a CRD

 ## 监控指标
 |指标|说明|